 If you submit a proxy to the Company before the Annual Meeting, whether by proxy card, telephone or Internet, the persons named as proxies will vote your shares as you direct.
-If no instructions are specified, the proxy will be voted as follows: for the three directors nominated by the Board of Directors; for the amendment to our Articles of

-Incorporation; for the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 26, 2020; and for the non-binding, advisory proposal to approve the compensation paid to our Named Executives.
+If no instructions are specified, the proxy will be voted as follows: for the three directors nominated by the Board of Directors; for the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 25, 2021; and for the non-binding, advisory proposal to approve the compensation paid to our Named Executives.